 How to Correctly Dispose of an Air Conditioner?

-The disposal procedures for air conditioners are mostly the same, be it a window air conditioner disposal, or a mini-split.
-They are also dependent on your location.
+The disposal procedures for air conditioners are mostly the same, be it a window air conditioner or a mini-split.
+Disposal procedures are also dependent on your location.
 But wherever you choose to dispose of your air conditioner, it will be done by qualified professionals.
-Do not attempt to perform the same job at home, as that could lead to serious injury and environmental damages.
+Do not attempt to perform the same job at home, leading to severe injury and environmental damages.

 Your best choice to make any mini-split, window,